 Tips for Maximizing the Value of Delta SkyMiles

 We’ve gone through a few things to avoid when it comes to using your SkyMiles, so let’s talk about some ways in which you can maximize the value of your SkyMiles.

 We can’t stress this enough.
 There is no better way to maximize the value of Delta SkyMiles than by booking a Delta SkyMiles flash sale.

-If you’re flexible, willing to go wherever you can for a good price, these deals are unbeatable.
+If you’re flexible, and willing to go wherever you can for a good price, these deals are unbeatable.
 There’s no telling when Delta will cut award rates on flights to the Caribbean islands.
 Or Mexico resort towns.
 Or top spots all across Europe or Asia.